positivepsycho/guangdi_myblog/docs/ml_checklist.rst

 Obviously, you should feel free to adapt this checklist to your needs.

-一.
-Frame the problem and look at the big picture.
+1. Frame the problem and look at the big picture.
 -----------------------------------------------------------------------------------------------------

 1. Define the objective in business terms.